shyre2h/MentraOS-React-Example-App/DEPLOYMENT-separate-servers.md

 # Separate Server Deployment Guide

-This guide covers deploying the AugmentOS React Example App when you want to run the **frontend** and **backend** on separate servers or hosting platforms.
+This guide covers deploying the MentraOS React Example App when you want to run the **frontend** and **backend** on separate servers or hosting platforms.
 This architecture provides greater flexibility, better scaling options, and allows different teams to manage frontend and backend deployments independently.

 ## Architecture Overview